Breakthroughs: The Sloan Science on Screen Programme

 Sloan Science and Technology Project Pitch

-The Sloan Science and Technology Project Pitch is a new initiative providing four Canadian and international creators the opportunity to pitch their science and technology-related film or episodic project at the 2023 Toronto International Film Festival.
+The Sloan Science and Technology Project Pitch provides four Canadian and international creators the opportunity to pitch their science and technology–related project at the 2024 Toronto International Film Festival.

 Participants will deliver a maximum 15-minute presentation in front of a live audience of industry experts and decision makers.
 In addition to the non-competitive pitch event, each creator will be awarded $15,000 CAD to help further their project.